-As a commuter institution, NEIU has a special obligation to provide an environment that is supportive, nurturing, and participatory.
+NEIU strives to provide an environment that is supportive, nurturing, and participatory.
 Such an environment is characterized by civility, fostering humanity and engagement, and creates a sense of community through inclusion, mutual respect, and empowerment.
 NEIU values our metropolitan setting as a laboratory for learning, and we foster partnerships for learning, research, and service throughout this dynamic region to promote the public good.

 Empowerment Through Learning

 NEIU is dedicated to creating a culture that provides life-long learning opportunities for all members of the University community.
-We are especially committed to transforming students' lives by engaging them in an educational experience that empowers them to graduate with the skills and knowledge to become effective leaders and citizens in their personal and professional lives.
+We are especially committed to transforming students' lives by engaging them in an educational experience that empowers them to graduate with the skills and knowledge to effectively participate and lead in personal, professional and civic realms.

 Strategic Goals and Action Steps

 Strategic Goal One

 Student Success: Advance student success from recruitment through graduation by engaging all members of the Northeastern community.